-12. Continue to review, develop and implement our equality and diversity action plan
+13. Continue to review, develop and implement our equality and diversity action plan.

-- Review and amend the plan as required, taking into consideration best practice in this area, including moving to an inclusion policy - Collect and analyse equality and diversity data, and utilise the information to influence policy decision making - Make the data fully available to assist others in their policy information gathering - Undertake project to consider how to make consultations more accessible - Review and ensure that ARB is collecting appropriate and relevant data - Ongoing training for staff, the Board and those who assist delivery of the organisations objectives
+- Review and amend the plan as required taking into consideration best practice in this area including moving to an inclusion policy. - Collect and analyse Equality and Diversity data, and utilise the information to influence policy decision making. - Make the data fully available to assist others in their policy information. - Undertake project to consider how to make consultations more accessible. - Review and ensure that ARB is collecting appropriate and relevant data. - Ongoing training for staff, Board and those who assist delivery of the organisation's objectives.

-- Annually published data which is of value to the Board and other stakeholders - Equality and diversity implications considered as part of all policy discussions based on data where appropriate - 5% increase in the equality and diversity information held in relation to registrants
+- Annually publish data which is of value to the Board and other stakeholders. - Equality and Diversity implications considered as part of all policy discussions based on data where appropriate. - 5% increase in the Equality and Diversity information held in relation to registrants.